Streaming Service

 Why is there a gap between net income and free cash flow?

-Cash payments for licensed originals are weighted more upfront (relative to P&L).
-In the case of content that we produce, we fund the production cost during the content creation process prior to the completion and release of the title and when amortization begins.
-These timing differences result in content cash payments being higher than content amortization on our P&L currently.
-Over the long run, we believe self-producing is less expensive (including cost of capital) than licensing a series or film, as we work directly with the creative community and eliminate additional overhead and fees.
-In addition, we own the underlying intellectual property, providing us with global rights and more business and creative control.
+Cash payments for licensed originals are weighted more upfront (relative to P&L) and for content that we produce, we fund the production cost during the content creation process prior to the completion and release of the title, when amortization begins.
+These timing differences can result in content cash payments being higher or lower than content amortization on our P&L in a given quarter or year.

 back to top